Crunk Juice: Critical reception

 Crunk Juice received a wide range of reviews.
 Rating the album four stars out of five, David Jeffries of AllMusic called the album "just as exciting and remarkably powerful" as Back in Black by AC/DC, adding: "Production by production, record by record, Lil Jon has become a more detailed producer."
 Steve Jones of USA Today, rating the album three out of four stars, praised the album for "show[ing] that crunk comes in more than one flavor" in the R&B-themed "Lovers & Friends" and what he called an "experiment in crunk rock" in the Rick Rubin-produced "Stop Fuckin' With Me".

 In contrast, for a three-and-a-half stars out of five review, Orisanmi Burton of AllHipHop commented: "What the album lacks in artistry and maturity, it makes up for in energy and rhythm."
 Critics in Lil Jon's hometown Atlanta also offered mixed reviews.
 Sonia Murray of The Atlanta Journal-Constitution called Lil Jon a "more numbingly simple chanter than noteworthy rapper...[who] now has the cachet to get A-list acts to join in on the inanity."Creative Loafing Atlanta expressed shock at the presence of "Lovers & Friends", with one critic calling it "something they'd play at an eighth-grade dance."
 Neil Drumming of Entertainment Weekly graded the album with a C, calling the songs "practically all hook...recited ad nauseam in Jon’s throaty growl...with over-the-top vitriolic rants and nausea-inducing misogyny."

 Other reviews were more scathing.
 Lee Henderson of PopMatters called Lil Jon "the Raffi of gangsta rap" due to "reduc[ing] rap to endless and incredibly stupid choruses of nasty-talk" in the album.
 Matt Ozga of Prefix panned the album for what he called Lil Jon's "questionable ability as a producer" and "fingernails-on-an-eardrum voice" and lyrics with "vile, witless anti-woman venom", in rating the album 2.5 out of five points.
 Pete Cashmore of NME rated the album four points out of 10: "It’s almost laughably one-note, devoid of nuance, stunted of vocabulary and aeons too long."

 Flavored malt beverage

-Crunk Juice is also the name of a once popular flavored malt beverage launched by Gila Brew Co., LLC.
+Crunk Juice is also the name of a once popular flavoured malt beverage launched by Gila Brew Co., LLC.
 It was made by 7th Street Brewing.
-They announced in 2011 they were going to relaunch the brand and have new package designs and a new flavors with a smoother taste.
+They announced in 2011 they were going to relaunch the brand and have new package designs and a new flavours with a smoother taste.
 It was made available to purchase in several major US cities like Philadelphia.